AkashaRojee/AkashaRojee.github.io/_posts/2021-09-04-testing-react-components-with-api-calls-and-redux-store.md

 Since network-level API mocking involves intercepting a real API request to return a mock response, why not just mock the API request itself?

 You don't expect your users to mock fetching data from an API.
-Going by the React Testing Library's guiding principles, your tests shouldn't mock fetching either.
+Going by the RTL's guiding principles, your tests shouldn't mock fetching either.

-At best, you could mock fetching by reimplementing the API as a function and setting this as the mock implementation of the window's fetch, using spies.
+At best, you could mock fetching by reimplementing the API as a function and setting this as the mock implementation of the window's fetch, using spies - this is an example of a fake.

 However, if the API's implementation changes (e.g properties and headers of the fetch response), you'll have to change your mock function.
 Moreover, if there's an error with the way you call your fetch in the test, the test could still pass, but it'd actually be a broken test.

 The better solution is therefore to test API calls with implementation details out of the picture.

+...That way, you can still refactor your API calls, and your tests would...

 ## API mocking libraries